-CES 2017 is a major event in the tech calendar, and it's only three months away.
-If you're looking for all the CES 2017 news, rumours, key dates, and more, read on.
+CES 2017 is one of the biggest events in the tech calendar, and we’re now just weeks away from January's Las Vegas tradeshow.
+Read on for all the latest CES 2017 news, rumours, key dates, and more.

 What is CES?

-One of the biggest technology tradeshows in the world, the Consumer Electronics Show, aka CES, takes place in Las Vegas every January.
+One of the biggest technology tradeshows in the world, the Consumer Electronics Show (or CES, for short), takes place in Las Vegas every January.
 The show sees big-name firms like Samsung, LG and Ford flock to the city to flaunt their latest wares, and CES 2017 will be no different.

 When is CES 2017?